nhasbun/de10nano_vgaHdmi_chip/Readme.md

 This is a test for the **ADV7513** chip from Analog Devices which is pretty useful to make an easy compatible **HDMI 1.4** output starting with a common **VGA module**.

-It is tested on a **de10 nano** board which has the chip included. **Quartus Prime 17** project is included for an easy deploy of a first working video signal.
+It is tested on a **de10 nano** board which has the chip included. **Quartus Prime 17** project is included for an easy deployment of a first working video signal.
 The project includes:

 - Verilog HDL files
 - SDC TimeQuest files por timing analysis